Mechanics Bank: History

-Expansion

 E.M.
 Downer III became president in 1971.
 In 1980, the Bank moved its headquarters to the Hilltop neighborhood of Richmond, California.
 In 1990 the bank began expanding outside of Western Contra Costa County, adding offices in Walnut Creek, Pleasant Hill, Concord, Oakland, Marin County, and Napa Valley.
 This was followed by later additions of Mechanics Bank offices in San Francisco, El Dorado Hills, Elk Grove, Roseville, and Lafayette.
 In 1995 the bank reached 1 billion dollars in assets.
-In 2009 during the global financial crisis the bank refused 60 million dollars in bailout money (TARP).
-The bank is currently remodeling all of its retail locations to be LEED certified as part of an effort to "go green".
+In 2009, in the aftermath of the 2008 financial crisis, the bank refused $60 million in bailout loans from the Troubled Asset Relief Program.
+The bank remodeled all of its retail locations to be LEED certified as part of an effort to "go green".
 In 2010, Dianne Daiss Felton (D.D.), the great-granddaughter of E.M.
 Downer was named chairman of the board.
 At the same time, E.M Downer's great-grandson, E. Michael Downer, was named vice chairman of the board, and E.M.
 Downer III (Eddie) was named chairman emeritus.

-In September 2014 Texas billionaire Gerald J. Ford disclosed a tender offer to buy 51% of the bank which was accepted.
+In September 2014, Texas billionaire Gerald J. Ford acquired 69% of the bank via a tender offer which was accepted.

 In 2016, Mechanics Bank completed a strategic merger with California Republic Bank of Irvine, CA.